Shop for cookbooks. Order cooking magazines and wine magazines. Find recipes. I share with you a yummy pineapple muffin recipe teddy bear graphic.

 Pineapple muffins

-This recipe is one of my favorites, so thought I would share it with you.
+This recipe is one of my absolute favorites.
 Not sure who to credit for it, though.
 I think my Mom got it from a Military wives cookbook.
 So...to the person who had the original recipe...Thank you!!

 Ingredients: